dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ::: moniker range="= aspnetcore-2.0"

-* The provider package is included in the ASP.NET Core [Microsoft.AspNetCore.All metapackage](xref:fundamentals/metapackage)
+* The provider package is included in the ASP.NET Core [Microsoft.AspNetCore.All metapackage](xref:fundamentals/metapackage).

 ::: moniker-end

 ::: moniker range=">= aspnetcore-2.1"

 * The provider package is not included in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
+To use the provider, you have to install the package.

 ::: moniker-end